Holidays Calendar for November 19, 2018

 • 1916 Goldwyn Pictures Corporation was established by Samuel Goldwyn and Edgar Selwyn.

 • 1912 Born: George Emil Palade, Romanian-born American cell biologist.
-He is often described as the most influential cell biologist ever.
-In 1974 he won the Nobel Prize in Physiology or Medicine for his innovations in electron microscopy and cell fractionation.
+In 1974, he won the Nobel Prize in Physiology or Medicine for his innovations in electron microscopy and cell fractionation.

 • 1900 Born: Anna Seghers, German writer.
 She is famous for depicting the moral experience of the Second World War in her novels, including Transit Visa, The Dead Stay Young, The Seventh Cross.